 Dinner Dish: Paris Cooking Class – Stuffed Lamb Shoulder

-Easter may be over, but lamb is a popular dish year round in Paris, and not just because it can be easily found in the city of light's many food markets.
-Whether its roasted, sous vide, or braised, the meat is succulent.
-Lamb shoulder is also a dish that Chef Frederic loves to share with his guests during a Paris cooking class.
+Easter may be over, but lamb is a popular dish year round in Paris, and not just because it can be easily found in the city of light’s many food markets and on our Paris food tours!
+Whether it’s roasted, sous vide, or braised, the meat is succulent.
+Lamb shoulder is also a dish that Chef Frederic loves to share with his guests during our Paris cooking classes.
 As with many dishes in France, Chef Frederic recommends pairing it with seasonal vegetables.
-This recipe of his serves four people.
+This recipe of his, which you can learn during our cooking vacations in Paris, serves four people.

 Let the rocket leaves soften for one minute in a pan with a little olive oil.

 In a bowl, combine the cream cheese and egg.
 Add the onion, pine nuts, sheep cheese, salt, and pepper.

 On the flat shoulder of lamb, spread the mixture, and then fold the sides of the lamb toward the center.
 Roll up the lamb and tie.